-For the purpose of the Company's capital management, capital includes issued equity capital and all other reserves attributable to the equity holders of the Company.
+for the purpose of the Company's capital management, capital includes issued equity capital and all other reserves attributable to the equity holders of the Company.

 The Company's objective for capital management is to maximize shareholder value and safeguard business continuity.
 The Company determines the capital requirement based on annual operating plans and other strategic plans.
 The funding requirements are met through equity and operating cash flows.
 The company's strategy is to effectively determine, raise and deploy capital so as to create value for its Shareholders.
-It is achieved by maintaining a balance mix of Equity and business plans.
-The company determines the amount of funds required on the basis of operations, capital expenditure and business plans.
-The capital structure is monitored on the basis of capital adequacy ratio and maturity profile of overal debt portfolio of the company.
+It is achieved by maintaining a balance mix of Equity and Debt as may be appropriate.
+The company determines the amomunt of funds required on the basis of operations, capital expenditure and business plans.
+The capital structure is monitored on the basis of capital adequacy ratio and maturity profile of overall debt portfolio of the company.